sethfischer/sethfischer.github.io/content/web-development/symfony-2-latex-pdf-service.rst

 :summary:
     This Symfony 2 article is obsolete.

-    Portable Document Format (PDF) has become a universally accepted format for sharing documentation making the dynamic generation of PDF documents an expected feature of many web applications.
-After reviewing a number of libraries for generating PDF documents it was decided to write a service wrapping LaTeX; a typesetting system with features suited to the production of scientific and technical documentation.
+    Portable Document Format (PDF) has become a universally accepted format for sharing documentation.
+As a result, the dynamic generation of PDF documents is an expected feature of many web applications.
+After reviewing a number of libraries for generating PDF documents it was decided to write a service wrapping the LaTeX typesetting system .
+LaTeX is ideally suited to the production of scientific and technical documentation.

 .. warning::